-Expect them to play.
 When you insist that your kids play something, you are not being pushy.
 Rather, you are setting an expectation in one of life's fundamentals, just like "I expect you to go to school, on time, and to try hard."
 When my son was turning into an eight-year-old couch potato, I made it clear that I expected him to play some sport after school, the same expectation I had of his older sister who had, on her own, taken up gymnastics.

-Match the sport to the child, not the child to the sport.
 Just because you were great at tennis or love watching basketball doesn't mean those sports are the best fits for your kids.
 Figure out your child's athletic inclination, and then find a sport to match.
 Because his eye-hand coordination was weak, my son hated playing catch.
 I could have insisted that we keep tossing a ball around in the park, and frustrated us both.
 But when I remembered that even as a baby he loved being in the water, I signed him up for a swim team try-out at the local YMCA.
 Within a year, my couch-potato was swimming two hours a day, five days a week, with no prompting from me.

 To keep your kids from quitting as soon as they "don't like it" or "get too tired" or "will never be any good," give them short term goals: "Finish one week (month, game, season), then we'll talk about it and you can make the final choice."
 When my daughter hit a low point and wanted to quit cross-country one year, I urged her to finish the month.
 After that, she decided to finish the season and signed up for the next year.

-Be there.
 Don't expect yourself to make it to every game or event, but don't minimize the impact when you can attend.
 Your kids will carry the memory of your cheering them on into adulthood—and someday they'll pass that experience on to their own kids.